AdobeDocs/experience-manager-65.fr-FR/help/forms/developing/creating-flash-builder-applications-perform.md

          /**
           * Constructs an SSOManager with the given server url.
           *
-          * @param serverUrl - The uri of the server to connect to. it must be without any context path e.g
+          * @param serverUrl - The uri of the server to connect to. it must be without any context path for example,
           * http://localhost:8080/.
 The SSOManager would directly append the path of UM exposed SSO url to it
           * for its operations
           */